VEGOILS-Palm retreats on weaker Dalian vegetable oils

 ($1 = 4.6780 ringgit)

-(Reporting by Bernadette Christina Munthe; Editing by Subhranshu Sahu and Mrigank Dhaniwala)
+(Reporting by Bernadette Christina Munthe; Editing by Subhranshu Sahu, Mrigank Dhaniwala and Janane Venkatraman)

 ((Bernadette.christina@Thomsonreuters.com))